cabo/ace-aif/draft-ietf-ace-aif.md

 A plain implementation of AIF might implement just the basic REST model as per {{rest-model}}.
-If it receives authorizations that include permissions that use the {{ext-rest-model}}, it needs to either reject the AIF data item entirely or act only on the permissions that it does understand.
-In other words, the usual principle "everything is denied until it is explicitly allowed" needs to hold here as well.
+If it receives authorizations that include permissions that use the REST-specific Model With Dynamic Resource Creation {{ext-rest-model}}, it needs to either reject the AIF data item entirely or act only on the permissions that it does understand.
+In other words, the semantics underlying an allow-list as discussed above need to hold here as well.

 An implementation of the REST-specific Model With Dynamic Resource Creation {{ext-rest-model}} needs to carefully keep track of the